 Running is still a no-no, but I started walking on non-class days to gradually increase my activity level.
 I resumed more household chores, like vacuuming, and even painting the kids’ bedroom (with a lot of help from Ken).
 I’m still not allowed to lift more than 15 pounds, but I celebrated one-month post-surgery with a strength training workout using only my 10-pound kettlebell and avoiding ab exercises because that still feels weird.

 Next week I go for my follow-up with the surgeon and I’ll be asking him all sorts of things.
 If you have any questions for me, feel free to ask in the comments!

 Did you know I also have a fitness site?
-Get health tips, motivation, and inspiration by signing up for my fitness newsletter.
-It’s totally free and will show up in your inbox about twice each month: sign up here.
+Get health tips, motivation, and inspiration by signing up for my email list.
+It’s totally free and delivered to your inbox about twice each month: sign up here.